 Credit: @osarieme-ewekas-images on Canva

 Galvanizing involves dipping metals into molten zinc heated to 860-900°F (460-480°C) to create a thick protective layer.
-This zinc coating acts as a barrier, prevent the metal from corrosive chemicals and helping to preserve the underlying material.
+This zinc coating acts as a barrier, preventing the metal from corrosive chemicals and helping to preserve the underlying material.

 Galvanizing metal creates a durable, high-quality protective layer that resists corrosion and rust.
 Therefore, it is perfect for manufacturing equipment, such as those used in commercial, agricultural, oil and gas, and consumer goods industries.